Before building work starts

 - Weathertightness – any work done to the outside of the building to protect it from the weather or elements.

-- Design of fire safety systems – this work involves elements intended to protect people and property from fire (eg escape routes) in multi-unit residential buildings.
+- Design of fire safety systems – this work involves elements intended to protect people and property from fire (e.g. escape routes) in multi-unit residential buildings.

 LBPs are designers, carpenters, brick and blocklayers, roofers, external plasterers, or site and foundations specialists who have been assessed to be competent to carry out work essential to a building’s structure.

-Learn more about restricted building work.
+Learn more about restricted building work on Use licensed people for restricted building work

 Before signing the written contract